zhlinup/Relay-FL/README.md

 Here is an example for executing the scripts in a Linux terminal:
 > python -u main.py --gpu=0 --trial=50 --V_idx 0

+## Referencing

+If you in any way use this code for research that results in publications, please cite our original article listed above.